Clothing in ancient Greece: Himation

 The himation was a simple wool outer garment worn over the peplos or chiton by both men and women.
 It consisted of heavy rectangular material, passing under the left arm and secured at the right shoulder.
 The himation could also be worn over both shoulders.
 Women can be seen wearing the himation over their head in depictions of marriages and funerals in art.
 Men and boys can also be seen depicted in art as wearing solely the himation with no other clothing.
 A more voluminous himation was worn in cold weather.
 The himation is referenced as being worn by Socrates in Plato's Republic.

+Thoimation (Θοιμάτιον) was a contracted or colloquial form of himation.